matrix-org/sliding-sync/room_list.md

    * `by_name`: If the `m.room.name` or `m.room.canonical_alias` or hereos have changed between `SP` and `since`, load the room ID.
    * `by_member_count`: If the joined member count changed between `SP` and `since`, load the room ID.
    * `by_recency`: If there are any events in this room between `SP` and `since`, load the room ID.
+- In addition, any newly joined rooms between `SP` and `since`, load the room ID.
 - Remember the room IDs loaded as `Radd` and the reasons why they were added (name, tag, etc).
 - Load all tracked room IDs `T[room_id]` for this Session.
 - Remember all room IDs which exist in `Radd` but not `T[room_id]` as `Rnew`.